 To enhance the special bond that exists between pets and their owners by offering the highest standard of animal health care in an understanding and friendly environment.

-The hospital is now located at 223 Elizabeth St. The After Hours veterinary emergency centre occupies the previous building.
+The hospital is located at 223 Elizabeth St.

-The current owners are Drs Maree Richards, Jennifer Cormack & Manty Arnott and they lead a dedicated team of veterinarians, nurses and reception staff who are ready to take special care of your family pets.
+The Directors are Dr Jennifer Cormack, Dr Manty Arnott and Craig Glennon.
+They lead a dedicated team of veterinarians, nurses and administration staff who are ready to take special care of your family pets.

-The veterinary industry is continually evolving, and staff undertake regular, on-going education to keep up to date with the latest recommendations in every field so you can be sure that the best treatment options will be available for your pet.
+The veterinary industry is continually evolving, and staff undertake regular, on-going training to keep up to date with the latest recommendations in every field.
+You can rest assured that the best treatment options will be available for your pet.